9th-circle/Anathema.Vectors/README.md

 - I do not know that this is actually a useful feature but it's kind of a cool emergent property we get mostly for free
 - It has the interesting property that if we access vector.x.y, we get row 0 column 1 of the matrix - which is of course the mapping of x to y when you multiply a vector with that matrix.
 Might be a useful/interesting educational tool.

+## Swizzles

+- This idea is implemented almost exactly like GLSL.
+If you have a vec3 with components x, y and z, you can mix and match different components in different orders as needed - for example, fvec3.zxy.
+- A nice property of this is that if you ask for a 2-vector out of a larger one, you can trivially convert the output to polar notation to turn it into an angle.
+This means that you can go fvec3.xz.angle and get a useful number.

+## Gotchas

+- Matrices and vectors (except 2) are subclasses of the rank lower than it (ie a vec4 is a subclass of vec3 which is a subclass of vec2).
+This cuts out a lot of redundant code, and makes porting data between them easier, but it also means that if a method asks for a vec2 you can pass it a vec4 instead.
+Which will work in a sense, but could cause problems later.

 ## Compile-Time Flags

 FLOATS_ENABLED